zendiy-mgos/zbutton-mqtt/README.md

 ```js
 let success = btn.MQTT.attach(eventTopic, cfg);
 ```
 Attaches the button to MQTT services.
 Returns `true` on success, `false` otherwise.
-The button will publish its events on `stateTopic`.
+The button will publish its events on `eventTopic`.

 |Parameter|Type||
 |--|--|--|